 Aikido Hokuryukai Instructors

-Membership in our club is open to anyone who has a sincere desire to learn, has no health problems that would interfere with — or be worsened by — practice and is prepared to observe the dojo rules and regulations.
+Membership in our dojo is open to anyone who has a sincere desire to learn, has no health problems that would interfere with — or be worsened by — practice and is prepared to observe the dojo rules and regulations.
 Over the years we have had students coming to our dojo from all over the GTA: Toronto, North York, Richmond Hill, Thornhill, Vaughan, Woodbridge, Maple, King City, Scarborough, Markham, Mississauga and other communities.
 We offer both Adult and Children’s (5 to 14 years old) classes for the beginners and advanced martial arts practitioners.
 Classes in the use of Aikido weapons – the jo (short staff) and bokken (wooden practice sword) are also held.